Azure-Samples/azure-sdk-for-go-samples/sdk/resourcemanager/apimanagement/apischema/README.md

 - go
 products:
 - azure
-description: "These code samples will show you how to manage API Schema using Azure SDK for Golang."
+description: "These code samples will show you how to manage Schema resource of API service using Azure SDK for Golang."
 urlFragment: api-schema
 ---

-# Getting started - Managing API Schema using Azure Golang SDK
+# Getting started - Managing Schema resource of API service using Azure Golang SDK

-These code samples will show you how to manage API Schema using Azure SDK for Golang.
+These code samples will show you how to manage Schema resource of API service using Azure SDK for Golang.

 ## Features